Covid-19: Music in Schools

 CMS Staff returning to Schools

-- Our teachers have detailed guidance on how to create a safe working environment for them and their pupils to complement each school’s individual arrangements
+- Our teachers have detailed guidance on how to create a safe working environment for themselves and their pupils to complement each school’s individual arrangements

 - We have asked that our teachers request each school’s COVID-19 risk assessment

-breathing at the same volume, there is now some evidence that additional risk can build from aerosol transmission with volume and with combined numbers of individuals within a confined space.
+There is some evidence that additional risk can build from aerosol transmission with volume and with the combined numbers of individuals within a confined space.
 This is particularly evident for singing and shouting, but with appropriate safety mitigation and consideration, singing, wind and brass teaching can still take place.

 Where teaching in schools is not possible, we offer online lessons in school or at home.
 Find out more about our online Safeguarding.